SeaBIOS: Features

 A patch exists to load the SLIC table from a licensed OEM Windows BIOS.

 It does not support ESCD.
 SeaBIOS does not support either Intel ME or AMD PSP or their modules.

 SeaBIOS's boot device selection menu can be accessed by pressing during the boot process.

 Uses

 SeaBIOS can run natively on x86 hardware, in which case it is usually loaded as a coreboot payload; it can run on 386 and newer processors, and requires a minimum of 1 MB of RAM.
 SeaBIOS also runs inside an emulator; it is the default BIOS for the QEMU and KVM virtualization environments, and can be used with the Bochs emulator.
 It is also included in some Chromebooks, although it is not used by ChromeOS.

 Development

-Most of the SeaBIOS source code is written in C, with its build system relying on the standard GNU toolchain.
+Most of the SeaBIOS source code is written in C (hence "C BIOS"), with its build system relying on the standard GNU toolchain.
 SeaBIOS has been tested with various bootloaders and operating systems, including GNU GRUB, LILO, SYSLINUX, Microsoft Windows, Linux, FreeDOS, FreeBSD, NetBSD and OpenBSD.